 About 70% of EDGE Fellows choose to work in Northeast Ohio following graduation.

-- Overall, EDGE Fellows rated their experience with the Summer Program a 9.2 average (scale of 1 – 10).
+- Historically, EDGE Fellows rate their experience with the Program a 9.2 average (scale of 1 – 10).

 - What might participating companies tell another company about their EDGE Fellows experience?